codingBeanie/electionGraphs/readme.md

 `width` = *(int, default = 1200)* width of a single graph, the onePager will be around two times larger

-# Project Management
-## Goals
-* :white_check_mark: done / implemented
-* :large_orange_diamond: in developement / not ready
-* :red_circle: open
-* :no_entry: cancelled/dismissed

-### Data Processing
-* :white_check_mark:  import CSV-file with voting results (as absolute numbers) for multiple years
-* :white_check_mark:  calculating the relative voting numbers
-* :white_check_mark: compare the percentage difference to last year votings
-* :white_check_mark:  calculating a seat distribution for a parliament according to the relative results
-* :white_check_mark:  take into account a 5%-restriction (or user defined) for minimum vote count
-* :white_check_mark:   calculate possible coalitions

-### Data Visualization
-* :white_check_mark:  create a bar graph with results
-* :white_check_mark:  create a bar graph with results compared to last year
-* :white_check_mark:  create a bar graph with seat distribution in parliament
-* :white_check_mark:  create a visulisation for possible coalitions
-* :white_check_mark: create a pdf/png with all graphs combined

-### Extra Goals
-* :white_check_mark:  add styling options/method for customization (color and font-sizes can be changed)

-### Finish Touch
-* :large_orange_diamond: review code and optimize
-* :large_orange_diamond:create documentation
-* :red_circle: create and publish as package

-### Bugs
-* :white_check_mark: rounding error/problems where more seats are allocated than the defined maximum
-* :white_check_mark:  error when party is new and there are no previous years
-* :white_check_mark:  exclude user specific parties (e.g. sum of smaller parties that should not get parliament seats)

 ## Dependencies
 * pandas
 * plotly
 * kaleido
 * pillow